microsoft/ApplicationInsights-Kubernetes/examples/WebAPI.Net6/Readme.md

 ...
 ```

+See a full example for [WebAPI](./WebAPI/Program.cs) or [Minimal WebAPI](./MinimalAPI/Program.cs).

 ## Prepare the image

+1. Setup some variables for the convenience

+    ```shell
+    $imageName='ai-k8s-web-api'                     # Choose your tag name
+    $imageVersion='1.0.0'                           # Update the version of the container accordingly
+    $testAppName='test-ai-k8s-web-api'              # Used as the container instance name for local testing
+    $imageRegistryAccount='your-registry-account'   # Used to push the image
+    ```
+    _Note: That's an example in PowerShell.
+Tweak it accordingly in other shell like bash.
+You don't have to have those variables either._

 1. Build the image

-    This is a shorthands for you to build docker image for this example:
+    This is a shorthands to build docker image for this example:

     ```shell
-    docker build -t ai-k8s-minimal-api .
-    docker container rm test-ai-k8s-minimal-api -f # Making sure any existing container with the same name is deleted docker run -d -p 8080:80 --name test-ai-k8s-minimal-api ai-k8s-minimal-api docker logs test-ai-k8s-minimal-api
+    docker build -t "$imageName`:$imageVersion" .   # For powershell, you need to escape the colon(:). docker container rm $testAppName -f             # Making sure any existing container with the same name is deleted docker run -d -p 8080:80 --name $testAppName "$imageName`:$imageVersion"
+    ```

+1. Check the logs

+    ```shell
+    docker logs $testAppName
     ```

     When you see this error at the beginning of the logs, it means the container is ready to be put into a Kubernetes cluster: